 Big ticket items like cars, furniture, appliances, and your teenager’s future home one day.
 It is important to teach your teenager to set aside money each month in case they need to purchase a big ticket item.
 Finance companies are banking on people not having the cash to pay for these items and they lure them to apply for a line of credit or loan to finance their purchase.

 We all know that banks are about making money on any amount your purchase, even those no interest offers that you typically see at the furniture store.
 Even no interest offers, have a catch that can cost you several hundred dollars if you aren’t careful.
 If you absolutely have to take out a loan, it is very important to make all of your payments early or on time to avoid penalties.
 Also, make sure that your balance is paid off during the offer period too.
+You want to use smart money management when it comes to buying big ticket items.

 Buying a car is a necessary expenditure that you need so that you can get around.
 However, financing a car for an extended period of time can add thousands of dollars to the purchase price of the car.
 If you must finance, it is best to save up and put down the most amount of money that you can so that you only have to finance your car for a short amount of time.
 The more you put down, the less interest you pay.